filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 When editing a web app, you can change its properties, such as name, description and icon.
 Unless disabled, editing a web app also updates its manifest and icon, as well as re-apply the system integration.
-You can check [a list of most available app properties](../resources/web-app-properties.md).
+You can also check [a list of most available web app properties and settings](../resources/web-app-properties.md).

 Editing a web app allows you to change which of the supported protocol handlers you want to be enabled.
 By default, all protocol handlers specified in the web app manifest are disabled.
 Some websites also dynamically register protocol handlers; those are enabled automatically if you accept the Firefox prompt.

-**TODO: Document auto launch settings:**

-* Launch on matching website (already existing, also see below) + add exclusion regex
-* Launch on the system login
-* Launch on the browser launch
+You can also customize when the web app [will launch automatically](../resources/web-app-properties.md#auto-launch-settings).

 ## Extension Settings